qaisjp/comm2-report/chapters/99/60-conclusion.md

 **Skin sharing**

 The MTA client is customisable and users can install custom themes that alter the way the user interface looks.
 We could provide a way for graphic designers to publish these skins, and allow users to preview these skins in the browser.
-Additionally, we can make use of URI schemes to providing single-click installations of these skins.
+Additionally, we can make use of URI schemes to provide single-click installations of these skins.

 **Vehicle configurations**